rhventures/react-native-dropdown-selector/Test-iOS/README.md

 -   **Remote Port** : Set it to some number besides 4723.
 Mine is 3000
 -   **Remote Path** : default. -> Mine is /

-3. Now in the JSON Representation Tab, copy the **specs** code snippet from *wdio.conf.js* file and paste it.
+3. Now in the JSON Representation Tab, copy the **Capabilities** code snippet from *wdio.conf.js* file and paste it.
+4. *platformName* should also be in quotes.* Click save
+5. Your capacity builder should be filled.
+If it is not automatically filled, it must be manually filled.
-4. Now in the capacity builder, make sure all the middle boxes are showing *text*
+6. Now in the capacity builder, make sure all the middle boxes are showing *text*
-5. click *save*
+7. Save the capability set

 -   After everything, your set up should look similar to this:
 -   ![alt text](AInspector.png)
-6. Leave the Inspector open for the Next Step
+8. Leave the Inspector open for the Next Step

 ### Connect your Appium Inspector with your app
 1. Open up terminal.